 Beyond cholesterol: the role of inflammation in heart health.

-most perplexing is the fact that as many as one-third of heart attacks occur in people with perfectly normal cholesterol levels.
+The evidence linking elevated cholesterol to heart-disease risk may be rock-solid, but there are still mysteries.
+One of the most perplexing is the fact that as many as one-third of heart attacks occur in people with perfectly normal cholesterol levels.
 And many people with high blood-cholesterol readings show no signs of clogged arteries.

 What causes inflammation?
 No one knows.
 One guess is that the culprit is a viral or bacterial infection.
 Fortunately, aspirin, statins and weight loss all seem to reduce inflammation.
 There's also evidence that being physically active may help keep inflammation in check.